Cutaway view of the Kirsten Wind Tunnel.

-The Kirsten Wind Tunnel building houses the Kirsten Wind Tunnel and is constructed of brick and concrete.
+The Kirsten Wind Tunnel building is constructed of brick and concrete.
+There is couble access requirement for the building with both exterior building locks and interior building locks, each of which have personnel discretion programming.
 The building has three main levels.
-Doors can be secured to restrict access to the test section, model preparation area, balance deck, and all of the second and third levels, if necessary.
+Locks can restrict access to the test section, model preparation area, balance deck and all of the second and third levels, if necessary.

 The control room, located on the third floor of the building, is where the tunnel is operated, data is acquired then reduced, and the test is monitored.
 The tunnel operator's console has controls for operating the tunnel, changing speed, changing model attitude, and acquiring data.